 Sages is an energetic group of retired parishioners who meet monthly on a Wednesday for lunch and discussion.
 Often the meeting is accompanied by a presentation from authors, leaders in the arts, and other people of interest.
 All ages are welcome to attend, and friends are always welcome.

-The name “Via” was chosen as the name of Forties & Fifties because of its translation as “the way,” which inspired images of a road or a shared path.
+Folks in their 40s/50s/60s traveling through our mid-life chapters together.
+We gather around once a month, at a restaurant or somewhere else to catch up and get to know each other.
+“Via Media” was chosen as the name of the group because of its translation as “the way,” which inspired images of a road or a shared path.
 Recognizing that faith-based friendships are powerful and life enriching, it symbolizes the journey that we are traveling together.
-We gather about once a month for lunch and other fun activities.

 A group of parishioners gathers one Saturday a month (May through October) to gently and methodically clean some of the hundreds of headstones in our churchyard.
 The group is called “Taphophiles” — those with a passion for and enjoyment of cemeteries and epitaphs.
 We use water and a safe, but effective solution (and a bit of scrubbing) to reveal the names, dates, prayers and messages which give us a brief glimpse into the lives of those who have preceded us here at St. Peter’s.